ABOUT US | TEAM FRIGHTFEST

-FrightFest was originally conceived by Paul McEvoy, Ian Rattray and Alan Jones and staged its first event in 2000 at the Prince Charles cinema, off London's Leicester Square.
+FrightFest was conceived by Paul McEvoy, Ian Rattray and Alan Jones and staged its first event in 2000 at the Prince Charles cinema, off London's Leicester Square.
 Its August Bank Holiday weekend date has remained a fixture ever since.
 Greg Day, their long-serving PR man, joined the company as a co-director in 2006.

 The objective of FrightFest was to provide the UK with a horror fantasy festival of similar stature to the market leaders in Europe, Sitges (Spain) and Brussels (Belgium).
 FrightFest has since evolved into a community where audiences and guests alike travel from all over the world to be part of the event's unique atmosphere.

-2009 marked Film4 FrightFest's biggest leap in their 10th anniversary year.
-Moving just a couple of hundred yard across Leicester Square, the festival upgraded to the UK's largest traditional cinema screen at the Empire Cinema.
-This heralded the most ambitious line-up of new genre movies ever presented in the heart of London’s glittering West End.
-A second and third screens soon followed with the addition of the popular Discovery and ReDiscovery strands
+2009, the festivals 10th anniversary, marked FrightFest's biggest leap so far.
+Moving just a couple of hundred yards across Leicester Square, the festival upgraded to the UK's largest traditional cinema screen at the Empire Cinema.
+The move heralded the most ambitious line-up of new genre movies presented to date.
+Additional screens soon followed plus the addition of the popular Discovery strand.

-Continued use of both the website and the forum implies that you are happy with our policy
+Continued use of both the website and the forum implies that you are happy with our policy.

-FrightFest is the registered trade mark of London FrightFest Limited. © 2016
+FrightFest is the registered trade mark of

-This web site is owned and published by London FrightFest Limited.
+This web site is owned and published by